losizm/scamper/README.md

 ### Request Cookies

 In `HttpRequest`, cookies are stringed together in the **Cookie** header.
-You may access the cookies in their _unbaked_ form using generalized header access.
+You can access the cookies in their _unbaked_ form using generalized header access.
-Or, you can access them using extension methods provided by `RequestCookies`, with each cookie presented as `PlainCookie`.
+Or, you can access them using extension methods provided by `RequestCookies` with each cookie represented as `PlainCookie`.

 ```scala
 import scala.language.implicitConversions